amouro/drupalden_iwakuni_2023/section-3.md

 <!--
-Next issue, let's think about typing in Japanese, Chinese or Korean This three languages are aka CJK
+Next issue, let's think about typing in Japanese, Chinese or Korean This three languages are often mentioned in the abbreviation, CJK.

 It is easy to type latin alphabets on keyboard, how does words being typed in CJK?

 <b>Next slide >>>>></b>
 -->

 ---